S3sc0/SecDojo-Windows-Labs/machine-2/README.md

 ![](./Figure%202.png)
 **Figure 2:** Determining file type

-Those are Windows registry keys which generally are windows configurations, I've noticed the existence of **sam.save** sam is Security Account Manager which normally stores local secrets and other two files can help us get LSA secrets all we have to do is parsed them together.
+Those are Windows registry keys which generally are windows configurations, I've noticed the existence of **sam.save** sam is Security Account Manager which normally stores local secrets and other two files can help us get LSA secrets all we have to do is parse them together.

 ![](Figure%203.png)